Madsen03/Echo-League-Rules/RULES.md

     1. Players can change between games in a series as long as they are all valid roster members, or an approved stand-in.
     2. Team Organizers are not required to play, as long as a team can field 5 other active members from their roster
 6. Teams Organizers can change their roster in accordance with the rules listed in IV.3
-7. All roster changes must adhere to the roster-change rules as described in section V (ROSTER SECTION)

 -----